hyperdriveguy/deseret-crystal-old/concept/landmark_descriptions.md

 #### Brigham Young University (BYU)
 A private University owned and operated by The Church of Jesus Christ of Latter-day Saints.
+As of late, the institution has seen much insurrection from the student body as well as some of the staff.

 #### Missionary Training Center (MTC)
 A place where missionaries are trained and practice how to teach the Gospel of Jesus Christ to everyone they meet.
-One strategy they are testing is allowing missionaries to carry Pokémon and initiate battles.
+One strategy in testing is allowing missionaries to carry Pokémon and initiate battles as a finding strategy.

 #### BYU Underground
 An underground tunnel system that connects several parts of BYU and the MTC.